 Oftentimes, this leads many to conduct patient satisfaction surveys.
 They try to find common ground with patients, but rarely have the manpower, technology or resources to truly answer the growing patient needs.

 Surprisingly, the emphasis on patient satisfaction has led physicians to over test to ensure the best care or prescribe high dose drugs for pain.

 A study on the Impact of patient satisfaction ratings on physicians and clinical care shows that of the 155 physicians who responded, with 85% working in a solo or private practice:

-’59% reported that their compensation was linked to patient satisfaction ratings; 78% reported that patient satisfaction surveys moderately or severely affected their job satisfaction; […] Almost half believed that pressure to obtain better scores promoted inappropriate care, including unnecessary antibiotic and opioid prescriptions, tests, procedures, and hospital admissions.’
+’59% reported that their compensation was linked to patient satisfaction ratings; 78% reported that patient satisfaction surveys moderately or severely affected their job satisfaction. […] Almost half believed that pressure to obtain better scores promoted inappropriate care.
+This included unnecessary antibiotic and opioid prescriptions, tests, procedures, and hospital admissions.’